pyeventsourcing/esdbclient/README.md

 The `append_events()` method can be used to write a sequence of new events atomically to a "stream".
 Writing new events either creates a stream, or appends events to the end of a stream.
 This method is idempotent (see below).

+This method can be used to record atomically all the new events that are generated when executing a command in an application.

 Three arguments are required, `stream_name`, `expected_position`
 and `events`.